ebenp/figpager/README.md

 [![License:
 MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg?style=for-the-badge)](https://opensource.org/licenses/MIT)

-# FigPager
+# figpager

-Python's [Matplotlib](http://matplotlib.org) can save plots with various backends and single or multi pages.
+Python's [Matplotlib](http://matplotlib.org) can save plots with various backends and single or multiple pages.
 FigPager is a wrapper class for those backends.

+FigPager is similar to other third party Matplotlib [packages](https://matplotlib.org/thirdpartypackages/index.html) that allow figure elements to be added such as a title block, border and logo.
+One example package is [mpl-template](https://austinorr.github.io/mpl-template/index.html).

-This class reads layout specifications from an .ini file.
+The FigPager class reads layout specifications from an .ini file.
 FigPager handles drawing boxes, text, images and lines referenced in .ini files on a figure canvas.
 The class handles adding subplots, adding new pages in multipage backends and closing the figure.